pinareceaktan/data_picker/readMe.md

-# Twitter Data Picker Utils
+# Data Picker

+This function picks data from twitter.

+## Getting Started

+To search for any keywords.
+Write down the keywords to words_list.

+### Prerequisites

+Code depends on tweepy, written in Python 3.5. run

 ```
-It reads from words_list
-than checks for each keywords in twitter.
-And saves it to jsons.
-It is like /keyword/keyword
-You can read these jsons with read_json.py, it saves data to pickle and excel csv.
+pickem.py
 ```

+Pickem.py saves the tweets into json files.

+## Reading jsons

+To read jsons, run ``` read_json.py ```

+### Data format

+All tweets will be saved as pickle and will be write down in excel.